aleshaleksey/fansys23/02-base-rules.md

  In some cases not all components of HiT are used.

   - Some attacks ignore armour (a ghost's touch, a musket bullet at close range, a death ray).
 In this case **HiT = [10 + Base + Evasion + Deflection]**.
   - Sometimes the character is not in a position to evade of actively deflect an attack.
-In this case **HiT = [10 + Base + Shield + Armour]**.
+In this case **HiT = [10 + Base + Deflection + Armour]**.
 Conditions where this is so are:
     - "surprised"
     - "restrained"
     - "immobilised"